1. ICF and CSA Rules.

 b.
 Middle batch, rest of the field, will start at 08h00

 c.
-Fast batch, first 30 paddlers, will start at 08h15
+Fast batch, first 30 paddlers, or any paddler finishing within 1.2% of the winner’s time will start at 08h15

 d.
 The number of paddlers in each batch will be determined by the size of the field, the river level and weather conditions.